BoomerangRosalina/DiscordSingsBot.py/README.txt

 3. At the bottom with client.run("INSERTBOTTOKENHERE"), replace INSERTBOTTOKENHERE with your bot token.
 4. On the On Message
 >>> responses = [], Add quotations and put in a lyric sample of what a response you want the bot to respond too.
 (See the example in main.py)
-5. Open singtrigger.txt and make a list of words or phrases you want the bot to watch for and respond with Lyrics you inputted
+5. At if 'l' in message.content:, replace 'l' with a word or letter you want the bot to respond with the lyrics.
+Keep the ''
 6. Save Everything and run the bot.

 Optional Steps: